tlehman/tobilehman.com/content/posts/gamestop-and-wtf-is-going-on/index.md

 I don't usually condone the sort of mob mentality that is going on here, but if the mob is right, then power to them, and screw the institutional gamblers and their media shills.

 The financial industry has a privileged position, but in return for that privilege and power should come a great responsbility: **to allocate capital in a way that maximizes economic growth**.
-If instead they playing games and acting like predators, then they deserve to have that power and privilege taken away.
+If instead they are playing games and acting like predators, then they deserve to have that power and privilege taken away.